lwndhrst/nixos-config/README.md

-## Flake for working with Godot in WSL 2
+## Working with Godot on WSL 2

+Godot on Windows:
+- set language server address to `0.0.0.0` and hit enter
+- Windows should open a dialog to update firewall settings
+- update firewall manually otherwise

+Add a flake like this to your Godot project:

 ```nix
 {